NamDinhRobotics/proSLAM/README.md

 ---
 ### How do I check if it works? ###
-1) download the `KITTI Sequence 00` into a folder on your computer: https://drive.google.com/open?id=0ByaBRAPfmgEqdXhJRmktQ2lsMEE (2.8GB)
+1) download the [KITTI Sequence 00](https://drive.google.com/open?id=0ByaBRAPfmgEqdXhJRmktQ2lsMEE) to your computer.

 2) launch a terminal in that folder and uncompress the tarball: